ComplexLychee/belief_propagation_dcsbm/README.md

 # output

-Is modified: False Partition overlap before BP: 0.51 Is modified: False Partition overlap after BP: 0.945
+Is modified: False; Partition overlap before BP: 0.51 Is modified: False; Partition overlap after BP: 0.945
 ```

 Run the following code to see difference in running time between different ways of updating the BP equations.
-This comparison is related to two different ways of updating the BP equations as to be explained below.
+This comparison is related to two different ways of updating the BP equations as to be explained below. `gen_dcppm`
 ```
 python3.9 text_compare_bp_running_time.py